Pushyamitras

 The Pushyamitras lived on the banks of the Narmada River.

 Political situation in India in 450 CE.

 The Pushyamitras were a tribe who lived in Central India during the 5th century CE.
 Living on the banks of the river Narmada, they are believed to have posed a serious threat to the Gupta Empire during the late period of Kumaragupta I's reign.

 Origin

-K. P. Jayaswal believed that the Pushyamitras were in western Malava and were known, in the Gupta period, as Avantyas who were under or in the confederacy of the Abhiras.
+A comprehensive study of Puranic, geographical, epigraphic, epic, and historical evidence led historian K. P. Jayaswal to conclude that the Pushyamitras were none other than the Abhira-Yadava people.
+According to him, the Abhira-Yadava community appeared under various names across different historical periods in the western Indian region, being known as the Andhaka-Vrishnis and Bhojas in the Mahabharata era, the Rastrikas and Bhojas during Asoka's time, the Abhiras under Samudragupta, and the Pusyamitras during the reigns of Kumaragupta I and Skandagupta, with the Pusyamitras representing one of its historical branches.
+German Indologist Rudolf Hoernle identified the Pushyamitras with the Maitrakas of Vallabhi.
+The Maitrakas are also regarded by several historians as a branch of the Yadavas.

 History

 The Puranas record thirteen kings of the Pushyamitra dynasty and have been placed in the 3rd century of the Common Era.

 Existence

 The Pushyamitras are only known from the inscription of Skandagupta in which he emphasizes his role in defeating the Pushyamitras, of which the reading is sometimes disputed (it could be "Yudhy-amitrdths-cha" rather than "Pushyamitrams-cha"), as well as a single mention in the Puranas.
 Therefore their existence is sometimes doubted.
 The people Skandagupta fought could more probably have been a confederation including the Vakatakas.
 The dynasty of the Vakatakas ended around that time in a war, when, according to the Dashakumaracharita, attacking the area of Vanavasi to the south, they were in turn attacked from the rear resulting in the death of the last Vakataka king.